JohRome/disturbance-report/README.md

 *To run the application, do the following:*
 + Open the directory where you extracted the Apache Kafka files and run the following commands in the terminal:
     + `bin/zookeeper-server-start.bat config/zookeeper.properties`
-    + `bin/kafka-server-start.bat config/server.properties` (*Optional: To set up more Brokers, create 3 different copies of "server.properties" and change their name to your befitting.
+    + `bin/kafka-server-start.bat config/server.properties` (*Optional: To set up more Brokers (3 in my case), create 3 different copies of "server.properties" and change their name to your befitting.
 Head over to this project's "\Installation & Documentation\Brokers Config"-folder and copy the content, one for each new Broker*)
 + Open your MongoDB Compass and create a new database called "disturbance-reporter".
 + Open this project in your IntelliJ IDEA and head over to the "Services"-tab located in the bottom-left corner.
 You should see the following:
   ![Services: ConsumerApp, PostApp, ProducerApp](SpringBoot-ApacheKafka-Project/Installation&Documentation/Usage/services.png)